-“Because it’s a lot safer in here, I’ve told you about the infection and we still have the aliens to deal with, I’d rather keep everyone safe in the mountain than risking everyone’s life out there,”
+“Because it’s a lot safer in here, I’ve told you about the infection, but we still have the aliens to deal with.
+I’d rather keep everyone safe in the Mountain than risking everyone’s life out there,”

 “All right, so why are you telling me now?”

-“Because eventually if something happens, I want you to know there is an escape route,” I told her and rummaged around, grabbing the bags.
-I pulled them out and put a towel in each.
+“Because eventually if something happens, I want you to know there is an escape route,” I told her rummaging around, grabbing the bags.
+I pulled them out, putting a towel in each.
 I threw one at Mac, who caught it deftly and just stared at me with a questioning look.
 However, she didn’t argue as I stepped back into the water, the bag over my shoulder.
-Though it watertight, it was also buoyant so I had to keep it snug to me to stop making me rise to the surface.
+Though it was watertight, it was also buoyant, so I had to keep it snug to stop making me rise to the surface.

-I dived in and quickly swam the length of the lagoon, angling deeper underneath the waterfall and came up gasping for air.
-Minutes later Mac surfaced, carrying the bag close to her body like me.
+I dived in, quickly swimming the length of the lagoon, angling deeper underneath the waterfall, then came up gasping for air.
+Minutes later, Mac surfaced, carrying the bag close to her body like me.

 “Wow,” she looked around as she trod water.
-I did not give her too much time to think as I swam to the ladder and climbed to the top.
-I began towelling myself off when Mac’s head came over the top and she stared at the door, “Is it secure?”
+I did not give her too much time to think as I swam to the ladder climbing to the top.
+I began towelling myself off when Mac’s head came over the top, but she stared at the door, “Is it secure?”

 “You mean, can anyone else get in?”

-“Yeah, I’m worried especially after Amanda today that someone might be able to get in,” she admitted, then a thought seemed to occur to her and she looked at me, “You don’t think the saboteur got in this way do you?”
+“Yeah, I’m worried especially after Amanda today that someone might be able to get in,” she admitted, then a thought seemed to occur to her making her look at me, “You don’t think the saboteur got in this way do you?”

-“No, the door was locked and secured when Noah and I came up here,” I explained and pulled on a plain white t-shirt.
+“No, the door was locked and secured when Noah and I came up here,” I explained, pulling on a plain white t-shirt.
 Mac had also towelled off and was getting changed, “In the next week or two, I’m going to bring some permanent clothes and equipment up here in case something happens,”

 “Where does it lead?”
 She asked.

-“Well, I’m about to show you that,” I grabbed the bar on the door and pulled it back, making the wheel turn and the thick door unlocked and came open.
-I got the torch out of my pocket and flicked it on, illuminating the tunnel.
-She indicated for me to go first so I took the first steps into the tunnel, once again following it up rapidly.
+“Well, I’m about to show you that,” I grabbed the bar on the door pulling it back, making the wheel turn and the thick door unlocked.
+I got the torch out of my pocket switching on as I looked through the now open door, illuminating the tunnel.
+She indicated for me to go first, so I took the first steps into the tunnel, once again following it up rapidly.

-Once we reached the top, Mac starred out onto the moonlit night.
-The lake below shimmered and dance with the moon and a cold breeze bit into our faces.
-Unlike last time I started to follow the train down a bit.
-Mac followed close behind, but we made no sound and I shielded the light so we could see where we were walking.
-I did not want to go too far, but we found the trail led down and met up with a popular walking trail before the walkways around the mountain were banned.
+Once we reached the top, Mac starred out onto the starlit night.
+The lake below shimmered dancing with the moon and a cold breeze bit into our faces.
+Unlike last time I started to follow the path down a bit.
+Mac followed close behind, but we made no sound shielding the light so we could see where we were walking.
+I did not want to go too far, but we found the trail led down and met up with a popular walking trail before the walkways around Mountain was banned.

 “We had better get back,” I told her quietly, just as I heard a noise.
-I switched the light off and we quickly found a ditch to hide in.
-Above us an aircraft of alien origin appeared, if it wasn’t for the bright full moon we would not see it as the ship was illuminated.
+I switched the light off scrambling into a ditch to hide in.
+Above us an aircraft of alien origin appeared, if it wasn’t for the bright full moon, we would not see it as the ship was illuminated.
 It moved quietly and slowly, but not appear to be searching for anyone or anything.
 The ship just looked like it was lazily making its way across the sky.
-We gave it another five minutes before we rapidly made it back up the trail and into the mountain.
+We gave it another five minutes before we rapidly made it back up the trail and into the Mountain.

 “Wow, that was really lucky,” I locked the door back in place as I spoke then we both broke out into uncontrollable laughter.